Sapiosexuality: What Attracts You to the Opposite Sex?

 If you're attracted to the mind of the opposite sex, you may be sapiosexual.

 Over the years, I have wondered about what attracts us to some people more than others.
 In particular, what attracts us to the opposite sex?
 Indeed, chemistry between people plays a huge part in our relationships, but there are also certain personality characteristics that draw us to one another.
-Some people are attracted to physical appearance, others to status or an individual’s personality; whether it is charismatic, friendly, kind, thoughtful or even brilliant.
+Some people are attracted to physical appearance, others to status or an individual’s personality, whether it is charismatic, friendly, kind, thoughtful, or even brilliant.

-Those who are sapiosexual are those who are stimulated or challenged by the way another person thinks.
+Those who are sapiosexual are stimulated or challenged by the way another person thinks.
 They are basically in love with the mind.
 Sometimes, sapiosexual individuals have also been called “nymphobrainiacs,” or individuals who find it arousing to engage with the intellectual perspective of another person.
 To some, the word nymphobrainiac sounds a bit extreme or pathological.

 For example, I know someone who, as a child, was told by her mother that she was not smart.
-For this reason she always craved intelligence in herself and in her lovers.
+For this reason, she always craved intelligence in herself and in her lovers.
 It has long been known that women who were adored by their fathers expect or desire the same in their mates.
 They tend to stay clear of those who treat them poorly or with disrespect.
-On the other hand, if a male had a mother who was unavailable, needy or narcissistic, then he will try to receive love from a woman who is also unable to provide it.
+On the other hand, if a male had a mother who was unavailable, needy, or narcissistic, then he will try to receive love from a woman who is also unable to provide it.
 If you were safe and nurtured as a child, then you will feel safe, valued, and protected by your adult partner.
 Feeling these sentiments invariably leads to better sex and intimacy.